czyzykowski/sequelize-compass/README.md

 Definately, yes.
 At first look it may seem easier.
 However, there are at least two reasons, why you must define what to serve manually:

-1. Sequelize define hasMany and belongsTo associations as regular attributes, so they will be shown in attributes list.
+1. Sequelize defines hasMany and belongsTo associations as regular attributes, so they will be shown in attributes list.
 There is no 100% guaranted way to determine if a particular attribute is a user-defined field, or it's Sequelize-generated association flag.
 In future, I'll try to avoid this, comparing names of fields with names of hasOne/belongsTo associations to extract Sequelize-generated association fields (first-look thoughts), but now it's better to define attributes evidently.
 2. Your models may contain long/tech-generated data which usually is not need to be modified or shown.
 For example, in User model you may have passwordHash(1024) field or salt(512).
 I do suppose it's better to have ability not to touch such fields at all.

 ### Dev notes